SquadcastHub/sq-squadcast-migrator/README.md

 - Generic `AlertingClient` interface for easy integration with new alerting systems
 - Dry-run mode to preview migration without making any changes
 - Command-line interface with clear options
+- Docker containerized CLI for easy deployment and use

 ## Installation

+### Local Installation

 1. Clone this repository:
 ```bash